WR117H/WiFiDucky/README.md

 <!-- Usage -->
 ## :eyes: Usage

-After uploading the code, Connect to "WifiDucky" with "badusb" password, then head to 192.168.1.1 and the web interface would appear on the screen and you can control the badhsb through the internet
+After uploading the code, Connect to "WiFi-Ducky" with "badusb" password, then head to 192.168.1.1 and the web interface would appear on the screen and you can control the badhsb through the internet

 ![192 168 1 1_ (1)](https://github.com/spaceeeeboy/Wifi-Ducky/assets/97615989/95a227b3-1617-4f7d-a187-3d3b88518d56)